Tucupita Marcano Player Props: Pirates vs. Cardinals

-Tucupita Marcano -- with a slugging percentage of .667 in his past 10 games, including eight extra-base hits -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Jordan Montgomery on the hill, on June 3 at 4:05 PM ET.
+The Pittsburgh Pirates, including Tucupita Marcano and his .667 slugging percentage in past 10 games, including seven extra-base hits but no home run), take on starter Miles Mikolas and the St. Louis Cardinals at PNC Park, Sunday at 11:35 AM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Cardinals.
+In his last appearance, he strung together two hits (going 2-for-3) against the Cardinals.

 Tucupita Marcano Game Info & Props vs. the Cardinals